A Discourse on the Love of Our Country: Summary

-In 1789, moral philosopher and dissenting minister Richard Price was watching the French Revolution, and felt that it was fulfilling prophecies of his millennialist belief, that a great change was going to transform humanity.
+In 1789, moral philosopher and dissenting minister Richard Price was watching the French Revolution, and felt that it was fulfilling prophecies of his millennialist belief that a great change was going to transform humanity.
 To express this, he wrote a speech, which he delivered to the Revolution Society on 4 November of that year.
-The Revolution Society was formed in support of overthrow of King James II a century earlier, the "Glorious Revolution", and on that date was celebrating the birthday of William III, who had displaced him.
-Price compared the French Revolution to that event, much as he had previously defended the American Revolution, despite living in the country at war against it.
+The Revolution Society had been formed in support of the overthrow of King James II a century earlier during the Glorious Revolution and on that date was celebrating the birthday of William III, who had been installed as the new king replacing James II.
+Price compared the French Revolution to that event, much as he had previously defended the American Revolution, despite being a loyal subject living in the country at war against it.

-He starts out by establishing that he believes in patriotism, love of one's own country.
-Because the revolution was overthrowing the French rulers, which was seen as a dangerous example by the English political class, this was an important distinction.
+Price starts out by establishing that he believes in patriotism, in love of one's own country.
+Because the revolution was overthrowing the French rulers and was seen as a dangerous example by the English political class, it was important to assert the fact that revolutionaries can be as "patriotic" as defenders of the country as it was.
 But Price says that one's country is not necessarily its rulers, nor even its geography, but is the principles and people that are identified with it, that love for country is a love for one's community and ideals.
-That it's one's duty to love their country only in that way.
+That it's one's duty to love their country only if it is conceived of as being just that.

 He also notes that this is not an obligation to believe in an unrealistic idea of a nation's superiority or righteousness.
 A nation's goodness or greatness depends on holding it to high standards, not pretending it achieves them automatically.

 He also states that this obligatory patriotism is not the same as a desire to dominate and even conquer other countries, which he describes in negative, pejorative terminology.

 Price then goes on to establish the groundwork for supporting the right to overthrow a repressive State.
-He says it's one's patriotic duty to enlighten one's countrymen, who otherwise seem willing to suffer under repressive rule, the world over.
+He says it's one's patriotic duty to enlighten one's countrymen, who otherwise the world over seem willing to suffer under repressive rule.

-Liberty is a great blessing to be advocated with patriotic zeal, essential to the prosperity of any nation, to be defended both from external aggression and internal oppression.
+Liberty is a great blessing to be advocated with patriotic zeal, essential to the prosperity of any nation, something to be defended both from external aggression and internal oppression.
 He states that "if you love your country, you cannot be zealous enough in promoting the cause of liberty in it."